tmedwards/sugarcube-2/docs/core/functions.md

 ### `triggerEvent(name [, targets [, options]])` {#functions-function-triggerevent}

-Triggers an event with the given name, optionally on the given elements with the given options.
+Dispatches a synthetic event with the given name, optionally on the given targets and with the given options.

 #### History: